Hydrangea Care: Essential Tips for Thriving Blooms

 Sunlight Needs for Hydrangea Care

-Before choosing the right hydrangea for your garden, you’ve got to assess the light conditions you have on the property.
-Keep in mind that while some varieties can thrive in shadier conditions, you may get fewer flowers.
+Before choosing the right hydrangea for your garden, you must assess the light conditions you have.
+Keep in mind that while some varieties can survive in shadier conditions, you will generally get fewer flowers.

-• Part Sun: Climbing hydrangeas (Hydrangea anomala petiolaris) thrive in part sun and offer fragrant white blooms in early summer followed by decorative peeling bark in winter.
+• Part Sun (4–6 hours): Climbing Hydrangeas (H. anomala petiolaris) thrive here and offer fragrant white blooms in early summer, followed by decorative peeling bark in winter.

-• Shade: Oakleaf hydrangeas (Hydrangea quercifolia) can flourish in shaded areas and boast unique oak-shaped leaves that turn vibrant shades of red and orange in autumn.
+• Shade (Dappled/Bright): Oakleaf Hydrangeas (H. quercifolia) can flourish in shaded areas and boast unique oak-shaped leaves that turn vibrant shades of red and orange in autumn.
 I had one that was growing half in sun and half in the shade and the shadier side of the plant had far less blooms.

 growing limelight hydrangea flowers in lush garden scene with white an lime green flowers.